 Buses and trams run until about midnight during the week and later on the weekends, thanks to Noctambus night buses.

-Trams make frequent stops and if they don't go to a specific area, buses usually will.
-Trams are generally thought to be faster than buses, but are also more crowded.
+Trams make frequent stops, and if they don't go to a specific area, buses usually will.
+Trams are largely thought to be faster than buses, but are also more crowded.

 Small taxi boats called mouettes are also part of the public system.
 They offer a scenic and relaxing option for commuting and are a faster way to cross the lake than buses.

 Taxis in Geneva are expensive and typically can't be hailed on the street, so expats planning to use one will often have to call in advance.
 Ride-hailing apps such as Uber are also available in Geneva.

 Driving in Geneva remains popular, despite high parking costs and intense peak-hour traffic, but alternatives like ride-sharing are increasingly popular.

 Expats who live further away from the city centre may find that driving is a fast and convenient way of getting around.
 However, new arrivals will have to take into account the parking costs associated with owning a car.

 Available public parking bays can be expensive and difficult to find.
 Prices vary according to the parking spot's colour code and for how long the car is parked.
 There are time limits in some places, and the police are always on patrol to ensure drivers don't exceed them – ignoring the regulations will result in a hefty fine.

 A more economical option would be to get a Park and Ride subscription with TPG, which allows drivers to park their cars at designated areas outside the city centre and take public transport for the rest of the trip.
 This saves on petrol costs and saves drivers from the stress of finding parking in the city centre.

 Geneva's roads can be tricky to navigate, as one-way streets are common, roads are often narrow, and road signs are in French.